-Table 4 - Guidance and MANUFACTURER'S declaration - electromagnetic IMMUNITY - for ME EQUIPMENT and ME SYSTEMS that are not LIFE-SUPPORING
+Table 4 - Guidance and MANUFACTURER'S declaration - electromagnetic IMMUNITY - for ME EQUIPMENT and ME SYSTEMS that are not LIFE-SUPPORING t it is used in such an envi specified below.

-Guidance and mai nufacturer's declaration electromagnetic immunity The VMX is intend should assure that led for use in the electro it is used in such an env omagnetic environment s ironment. pecified below.
 The customer or the user of the VMX Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance · Portable and mobile RF communications equipment should be used no closer to any part of the VMX, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance Conducted RF IEC 61000-4-6 3 Vrms 150 kHz to 80 MHz 3 Vrms d = 1.17 √P Radiated RF 3 V/m 3 V/m d = 1.17 √ P 80 MHz to 800 MHz IEC 61000-4-3 80 MHz to 2.5 GHz $d = 2.33 \sqrt{P}$ 800 MHz to 2.5 GHz Where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
-Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey, ^a should be less than the compliance level in each frequency range. ^b Interference may occur in the vicinity of equipment marked with the following symbol: (((•))) NOTE 1 At 80 M MHz and 800 MHz, the hi gher frequency range app olies.
-NOTE 2 These guidelines may not apply in all situations.
-Electromagnetic propagation is affected by absorption and reflection from structures, objects and people. a Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
-To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
-If the measured field strength in the location in which the VMX is used exceeds the applicable RF compliance level above, the VMX should be observed to verify normal operation.
-If abnormal performance is observed, additional measures may be necessary, such as re-orienting or relocating the VMX.

-b Over the frequency range 150 kHz to 80 MHz, field strengths should be less than 3 V/m.
+Recommended separation distance Conducted RF IEC 61000-4-6 3 Vrms 150 kHz to 80 MHz 3 Vrms d = 1.17 √P Radiated RF 3 V/m 3 V/m d = 1.17 √ P 80 MHz to 800 MHz EC 61000-4-3 80 MHz to 2.5 GHz d = 2.33 √ P 800 MHz to 2.5 GHz Where $P$ is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and $d$ is the recommended separation distance in meters (m).
+Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey, a should be less than the compliance level in each frequency range. b Interference may occur in the vicinity of equipment marked with the following symbol: (( ))) NOTE 1 At 80 MHz and 800 MHz, the hig gher frequency range ap oplies. e guidelines may not app uctures, objects and peopl ctromagnetic propagation is affected by absorption and a Field strengt radios, amateur ra assess the elect considered.
+If the hs from fixed transmitters, adio, AM and FM radio bro romagnetic environment measured field strength ir such as base stations badcast and TV broadc due to fixed RF tran the location in which t for radio (cellular/cordless) telephones and land mobile ast cannot be predicted theoretically with accuracy.
+To smitters, an electromagnetic site survey should be he VMX is used exceeds the applicable RF compliance ation.
+If abnormal performance is observed, additional b Over the frequency range 150 kHz to 80 MHz, field strengths should be less than 3 V/m.